 Our law firm works with people, like yourself, in estate and asset planning to help them qualify for VA and other disability benefits.
 Through various means, such as gifting assets or transferring assets to an irrevocable trust, we take assets out of our clients’ names so they can meet the asset levels.

 Additionally, we counsel our clients as they apply for the Veterans Administration benefits they seek with the Veterans Service Commission.
 A VA application claim can be a long and tedious process.
 Often, the VA sits on the application hoping the applicant will forget about it or pass away.
 When they finally do look at the claim, they may deny it based on minute details.
-Two of our partners, Laurie G. Steiner and Todd W. Bartimole are Accredited Attorneys for the preparation, presentation and prosecution of claims for veterans benefits before the Department of Veterans Affairs (VA) and to advise on VA eligibility.
+One of our partners, Laurie G. Steiner, is an Accredited Attorneys for the preparation, presentation and prosecution of claims for veterans benefits before the Department of Veterans Affairs (VA) and to advise on VA eligibility.

 Get help planning for the VA benefits you need.
 Contact an attorney at Solomon, Steiner & Peck, Ltd., today.
 From three locations, we represent clients throughout northeast Ohio.